team-monumental/monuments-and-memorials/docs/developer-resources.md

       2. Open `Application.java` and you should be able to run the file.
 Do so and make sure the server starts without error.
 You may see some exceptions in the startup log, including one related to sending emails.
 You can ignore that exception as that's intended, as you don't want to accidentally be sending emails.

       3. Create a file in `/client` called `.env`.
 In this file, you can configure your API keys provided in the [#setup](https://app.slack.com/client/TMU604V63/C011H12GV7F) slack channel.
+This is intentionally not included in this repository because it's a public repository and this file is full of secrets!

       4. Open `package.json` and run the install when IntelliJ asks.
 If it doesn't ask you may need to run it manually